Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Approximate Lipschitz extension

 \section{Approximate Lipschitz extension}

 In this section, we show how to evaluate our hypothesis on a new point.
-More precisely, given a hypothesis function $f : S \rightarrow [0,1]$, we wish to evaluate a minimum Lipschitz extension of $f$ on a new point $x \notin S$.
-That is, denoting $S=\set{x_1,\ldots,x_n}$, we wish to return a value $y = f(x)$ that minimizes $\max_{i} \{ \frac{|y-f(x_i)|}{\rho(x,x_i)} \}$.
-Necessarily, this value is not greater than the Lipschitz constant of the classifier, meaning that the extension of $f$ to the new point does not increase the Lipschitz constant of $f$ and so Theorem \ref{thm:delta-strat} holds for the single new point.
-(By this local regression analysis, it is not necessary for newly evaluated points to have low Lipschitz constant with respect to each other, since Theorem \ref{thm:delta-strat} holds for each point individually.)
+We take the underlying smooth hypothesis on set $S$ implicit in Lemma~\ref{lem:hz} --- call it $\tilde h_z(\cdot)$ --- and we wish to evaluate a minimum Lipschitz extension of $\tilde h_z$ on a new point $x \notin S$.
+That is, denoting $S=\set{x_1,\ldots,x_n}$, we wish to return a value $y = \tilde h_z(x)$ that minimizes ${\ds \max_{i\in[n]} \frac{|y-\tilde h_z(x_i)|}{\rho(x,x_i)} }$.
+By the McShane-Whitney extension theorem, the extension of $\tilde h_z$ to the new point does not increase the Lipschitz constant of $\tilde h_z$, and so the risk bound in Theorem~\ref{thm:main-risk} applies.\footnote{Theorems \ref{thm:LipExt} and \ref{thm:main-risk} are ``local'' in the following sense.
+At a test point $x$, Theorem~\ref{thm:LipExt} returns the value $h(x)$, where $h:\X\to[0,1]$ is an $\eta$-perturbed $L$-Lipschitz function.
+At a different test point $x'$, a different $h':\X\to[0,1]$ is evaluated.
+There is no consistency requirement between $h$ and $h'$ --- there need not exist {\em any} $\etbar$-perturbed $L$-Lipschitz function $h''$ such that $h''(x)=h(x)$ and $h''(x')=h'(x')$. }

-First note that the Lipschitz extension label $y$ of $x \notin S$ will be determined by two points of $S$.
-That is, there are two points $x_i,x_j\in S$, one with label greater than $y$ and one with a label less than $y$, such that the Lipschitz constant of $(x,y)$ relative to each of these points (that is, $L = \frac{f(x_i)-y}{\rho(x,x_i)} = \frac{y-f(x_j)}{\rho(x,x_j)} $) is maximum over the Lipschitz constant of $(x,y)$ relative to any point in $S$.
+First note that the Lipschitz extension label $y$ of $x \notin S$ will be determined by a pair of points of $S$: There exist points $x_i,x_j\in S$, one with label greater than $y$ and one with a label less than $y$, such that the Lipschitz constant of $x$ relative to each of these points (that is, $L = \frac{\tilde h_z(x_i)-y}{\rho(x,x_i)} = \frac{y-\tilde h_z(x_j)}{\rho(x,x_j)} $) is maximum over the Lipschitz constant of $x$ relative to any point in $S$.
 Hence, $y$ cannot be increased or decreased without increasing the Lipschitz constant with respect to one of these points.

-Note then that an exact Lipschitz extension may be derived in $\Theta(n^2)$ time in brute-force fashion, by enumerating all point pairs in $S$, calculating the optimal Lipschitz extension for $x$ with respect to each pair alone, and then choosing the candidate value for $y$ with the highest Lipschitz constant.
-However, we demonstrate that an approximate solution to the Lipschitz extension problem can be derived more efficiently.
+Hence, an exact Lipschitz extension may be computed in $\Theta(n^2)$ time in brute-force fashion, by enumerating all point pairs in $S$, calculating the optimal Lipschitz extension for $x$ with respect to each pair alone, and then choosing the candidate value for $y$ with the highest Lipschitz constant.
+However, we demonstrate that an approximate solution to the Lipschitz extension problem can be obtained more efficiently.